SGrimsley02/EECS348_Project/Meeting Logs/4-23_Meeting.md

 Other things of note:
 - We will not be completing additional test cases
+- Classes will use UpperCamelCase, methods snake_case, and variables/objects lowerCamelCase
+- Be sure to leave extensive comments on all code
 - More information on Error #4 and the possibility of assignment will be provided soon

 ## Important Dates